 Extra Picks and Strings

 Anyone who plays guitar knows the pain of snapping a string mid-performance, but it’s even worse if you don’t have backups ready to go.
+If you’re gigging all the time, you might want to think about investing in long life guitar strings – they’ll save you frequent string changes, and the right pair will rarely break mid-set.
 It’s always better to take a short break to change your strings than have to cut a show short because you came unprepared.
 Having plenty of extra picks is also necessary, as they tend to get worn down fairly quickly, especially if you play hard.
 Keeping a fresh set with you anytime you perform or record is a great idea, and the audience loves it when a guitarist tosses their used ones out into the crowd during a show.

 As a guitar player, mastering your instrument is only half the battle.
 Getting the best gear will give you that powerful, crisp sound that every professional guitarist craves.
 From the studio to the stage, you won’t lose any fidelity in your music if you have the right equipment.
 So when you’re ready for an upgrade, look for these essential pieces of gear that you should invest in.